nmshd/rust-crypto/Documentation/Doc.md

 To find out more about how the exact communication works, check the [JNI Implementation](#JNI-Implementation).
 - **KeyStore API**

 The [Android Keystore system](https://developer.android.com/privacy-and-security/keystore) handles the cryptographic keys for us.
 We went with this over the Knox SDK because it's a better fit for our needs, and even Samsung recommends it in their [Knox Vault Whitepaper](https://image-us.samsung.com/SamsungUS/samsungbusiness/solutions/topics/iot/071421/Knox-Whitepaper-v1.5-20210709.pdf).
-After more research, it also seemed like the best way to achieve the project goal in the limited time we had.

-With the Keystore and other APIs, we can use the keys to encrypt and decrypt data, as well as sign and verify it.
-The API also helps us solve the problem from j&s-soft, as we can enforce generated cryptographic keys to be saved in the Knox Vault (or any other strongbox).
+With the Keystore and related APIs, we can use keys to encrypt and decrypt data, as well as sign and verify it.
+The API also helps us solve the central requirenment from j&s-soft, as we can enforce generated cryptographic keys to be saved in the Knox Vault (or any other strongbox).

 The Knox Vault doesn't support all the cryptographic algorithms enabled by the Keystore and other APIs.
 As we couldn't find any detailed documentation about what the Knox Vault supports, we had to test it out by trial and error.
 You can see all the algorithms that have passed our tests in the [Supported Algorithms](#supported-algorithms) section.